JGoDC/GettingAndCleaningDataCourseProject/README.md

 ### tidy_dataset
 final output of the project

-## Explanation of determining the project solution
+## Explanation of the project solution

-\1.
+\\1.
 Look at project specifications and web site containing project data:

 From the Abstract on the web site providing the raw data -- the following numbers seem to be key to understanding the data: